 Urbandale Jazz Colloquium

 For Urbandale students, a detailed itinerary will also be published shortly.
 It will be an all day event for all jazz band students.
-Admission is $5 for adults, $3 for students. (participants – free).
+Admission is $5 for adults and students. (participants – free).

 Southeast Polk Jazz Festival